 By Raghunath Thiyagarajan on Feb 25, 2019 6:02:59 AM

-CIOs mostly worry about the scale and complexities involved in migrating to Windows 10.
+CIOs mostly worry about the scale and complexities involved in upgrading to Windows 10.
 Some even say that this will be one of most tiring, expensive and time-sensitive IT project for organizations.
-To ensure that migration does not cause an enterprise-size migraine would require IT to strike a balance between speed in migration and least disruption to operations.
+To ensure that the upgrade does not cause an enterprise-size migraine would require IT to strike a balance between speed in upgrading and least disruption to operations.

 - Microsoft’s Focused Inbox helps to maximize operational time by managing Outlook mailbox.
 Bio-metric support ensures faster sign-on.